nguyenph88/Stockometry/FAQs.md

 ---

-## 📈 A patine analyst, not a hyperactive trader
+## 📈 A patient analyst, not a hyperactive trader

 ### Q: With the algorithm, some days it does not have any signal in the report.
 Is it a bug?
 I thought its supposed to give some signal everyday.